managarm/managarm/docs/src/building/index.md

       build_mount: /var/lib/managarm-buildenv/build
       allow_containerless: true
     ```
     > Note: you must keep the `src_mount` and `build_mount` values as shown above if you want to be able to use pre-built tools from our build server.
 These paths refer to locations on the *container*, not on your host machine.
+Also note that these paths cannot be changed after starting the build; doing so will likely result in a broken directory tree.

 ### Building
 1. Initialize the build directory with